remarkablemark/remarkablemark.github.io/_posts/2025/2025-02-18-github-actions-strategy-matrix-objects.md

 ## Strings

-You can pass primitive values to matrix strategies:
+You can pass primitive values to matrix strategy:

 {% raw %}